sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 This section provides a non-binding view into the current prioritization of planned additional Automation features and functionality.

 At any time, the features and functionality below, as well as the timing associated, may change.
-In fact, feedback from beta participants is a likely driver of reprioritization.
-Our degree of confidence for near term deliverables is much stronger than mid- to long-term deliverables.
+Feedback from beta participants is a likely driver of reprioritization.
+Our degree of confidence for near-term deliverables is much stronger than mid- to long-term deliverables.

 Have feedback or questions?
 We welcome your thoughts at email_automation@sendgrid.com